bioXgeo/geodiv/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGS.

-From the check_rhub() function, there was one NOTE (below).

-Found the following files/directories:
-    'examples_i386' 'examples_x64' 'geodiv-Ex_i386.Rout'
-    'geodiv-Ex_x64.Rout' 'tests_i386' 'tests_x64'

-These files are not included in the R package, and this note does not appear with the devtools::check() function in any environment.

 This is the initial submission of this package.

+Using the devtools::check_win_devel() function, the package returns errors.
+However, I am unable to replicate these errors on any system, with any configuration of R.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.